dgpdev/dgp-larva-sip6/README.md

 You should input the vault's ID in the `/:vault` sections, for example `/vault/file/upload/0000000000000/test.txt`.

 To **download** the file, use `/vault/file/download/:vault/:fileid` in the same way as upload.
 Please * note that you should change * the `var downloadFilePath = './test.js';` to match your file extention.
 If you download a `.txt` file, you should name it `test.txt` instead.

+## Installing Storj SIP6 sources
+The current installation process can be some hassle if you have the incorrect Nodejs or NPM installed.
+It will fail to install when using NVM.

+To install the SIP6 sources, use `npm install github:storj/node-libstorj --save ` and install them globally.

+Currently, no other options are available yet.

+## Dual storj packages

+The code runs on both the SIP5 as the SIP6 packages provided by Storj.

+To distinct both versions, different names have been used.
+For the SIP5 code, we declare `var storjlib = require('storj-lib');`

+To declare the SIP6 package, we use `const { Environment } = require('storj');`